Shri Shri Hari Baladev Jew Bije, Baripada: Culture

 The three deities arrive on the respective chariots after ‘Pahandi’.
 The pulling of the Chariots begins the next day at about 2:30PM and continues until 5:30PM.
 The 14-wheeled ‘Taldhwaja’(the chariot of Lord Balabhadra) moves first and reaches the ‘Mausi-maa’ temple.
 Thereafter 12-wheeled ‘Devidalan’ or ‘Vijaya’(chariot of Devi Shubhadra) is pulled only by ladies.
 Normally this chariot reaches half-way and stops near the town police station.
 Till this time, the evening arrives and so the pulling of chariots is stopped for safety and security reason.
 Next day at about 2:30 P.M the pulling of chariots is resumed and ‘Devadalan’ reaches the destination, the Mausi-maa temple.
-Then starts the “Nandighosh”(the massive chariot with 16 Wheels-largest of the three-of Lord Jagannath).
-With the accompaniment of resounding conch shells “Ghantas”, the chariot Covers the distance majestically swaying both ways.
-The length of Badadanda from Shri Haribaldev jew temple to Mausi-maa temple is 3000ft.
+Then starts the "Nandighosh"(the massive chariot with 16 Wheels-largest of the three-of Lord Jagannath).
+With the accompaniment of resounding conch shells "Ghantas", the chariot Covers the distance majestically swaying both ways.
+The length of Badadanda from Shri Haribaldev jew temple to Mausi-maa temple is 3000 ft.
 When the chariots reach Gundicha temple, jaggery laddoos are thrown from the chariots to the frenzied crowd that jostle for a grain of sacred prasad.

-On “Bahuda” Day, observed on Ashadha Shukla Ekadashi tithi, the same rituals of Pahandi are performed and chariots pulling is completed again in two days.
-As there is no space for the chariots to move around, the reverse sequence is followed in the return journey-First starts “Nandighosh”, then Devadalan and then the “Taladhwaja”.
+On "Bahuda" Day, observed on Ashadha Shukla Ekadashi tithi, the same rituals of Pahandi are performed and chariots pulling is completed again in two days.
+As there is no space for the chariots to move around, the reverse sequence is followed in the return journey-First starts "Nandighosh", then Devadalan and then the "Taladhwaja".
 Then the 3 chariots arrive at the Bada-danda.
 The 3 deities give darshan to the mass till the next evening, followed by the Pahandi bije of the deities inside the temple.

-This same schedule is observed in the same ways also at the Banthia Jagannatha Temple, also known as “Sana Jagannath” temple where there exists a single chariot of comparatively smaller in size then the 3 chariots of Shri Shri Haribaladev jew and this single chariot also holds a specialty.
+This same schedule is observed in the same ways also at the Banthia Jagannatha Temple, also known as "Sana Jagannath" temple where there exists a single chariot of comparatively smaller in size then the 3 chariots of Shri Shri Haribaladev jew and this single chariot also holds a specialty.
 This chariot is being pulled only by the children.